7/30/2024

 Brad Barber

 Yeah.
 Well, there certainly can be.
-Look, it's important with megaprojects.
+You know, look, it's important with mega projects.
 I think people confuse this sometimes.
-I've had an individual investor ask me, without a meaningful specialty you're really disadvantaged, and that's certainly holistically not true.
+I've had an individual investor ask me, you know, without a meaningful specialty, you're really disadvantaged.
+And that's certainly true. holistically not true.
 It's not the case.
-There are certain contractors on megaprojects who use specialty products, and in those cases H&E would be disadvantaged.
-I can't supply them on power generation or trench or HVAC maybe on a particular job.
-However, there are various trade types who don't ever use those types of products that only use the general realm, the aerial work platforms, the telehandlers, earth moving products, air compressors, things of that nature.
+There are certain contractors on mega projects who use specialty products.
+And in those cases, H&E would be disadvantaged.
+I can't supply someone power generation or trench or HVAC maybe on a particular job.
+However, there are various trade types who don't ever use those types of products.
+They only use the general rental, the aerial work platforms, the telehandlers, earth moving products, air compressors, things of that nature.
 And we're not disadvantaged.
-Now, your question is how do you become disadvantaged outside of that?
+Now, your question is, how do you become disadvantaged outside of that?
 Technology would be number one.
 I mean, our technology is second to no one.
-Again, I believe many times it's misunderstood because at our size and scale folks may just assume that we don't have advanced technology, but in fact we do.
-Our customers pay their bill online, they requisition equipment online, they manage their accounts, they're reporting the telematic data.
+Again, I believe many times it's misunderstood because at our size and scale, folks may just assume that we don't have advanced technology, but in fact we do.
+Our customers pay their bill online.
+They requisition equipment online.
+They manage their account.
+They're reporting their telematic data.
 The list goes on and on and on.
-So we're disadvantaged in no respect.
+So we're at disadvantage and no respect.
 If you don't have telematic data, if you do not have a portal, if you don't have an ability for your customers to consolidate their billing, pay it online, to view and manage their account more broadly, you're absolutely going to get excluded.
-So, you know, it's probably the top five, six companies by volume in the U.S. who are participating.
-If you drive on these projects, that's what you're going to see and you're not going to see smaller participants.
+So, you know, it's probably the topic. five, six companies by volume in the U.S. who are participating.
+If you drive on these projects, that's what you're going to see, and you're not going to see smaller participants.

 speaker